EomukP/Rounded-Corner-And-Notch-Killer/README.md

 # Rounded Corner And Notch Killer

-This magisk module provide you a option for remove your devices display cutout(Rounded Corner And Notch).
+This magisk module provides the option to remove device display cutout(Rounded Corner And Notch).

 Support Android P+.